 Develop your brand centered around what you want your audience to think your brand is.

-To make sure your brand stays on point with your identity, consider making a brand style guide like this one from Netflix.
+To make sure your brand stays on point with your identity, consider using Leadhckrs free brand identity template.

 Sometimes called a brand style playbook, this details all the dimensions and specifications of your logo and other visual branding elements.